A tenancy ends when:

 You need to apply to the Residential Tenancies Office for an order of possession.
 This order gives you the right to repossess the rental unit and requires the tenant to move out.

-Review the order of possession fact sheet for more information.
+Review the order of possession info sheet for more information.

 Complete the move-out condition inspection report

 You must complete the move-out condition inspection report.
 This records the rental unit's condition at the time the tenant moves out.
-Review the condition inspection reports fact sheet for more information.
+Review the condition inspection reports info sheet for more information.

 Return the security deposit